Nakheem/310Individual/conversationalAgent/README.md

 **The agent now reads from multiple response data files:**
 * the agent now will check for responses related to ADHD from a file specific for that topic.

+**New features added for indvidual project**

+**Currently working**

+**Wikipedia integration to add wikipedia snippets and links to Conversations** *If the user as what something is and the program doesn't recognize it search wikipedia* *Reads out wiki article snippets and proveds links*

+**Currently not working  but wanted to implement**

+**Google Transalate api**

+*Was supposed to detect language entered into chat bot and switch the default language* *Couldnt get it work kept getting sever errors*